cap-js/docs/tools/cds-add.md

 ## Create a Plugin from Scratch

-CAP provides APIs to let you create your own `cds add` plugins.
-In addition, we provide you with utility functions for common tasks, to enable seamless integration with the look-and-feel of built-in commands.
+CAP provides APIs to create your own `cds add` plugins.
+In addition, we provide you with utility functions for common tasks, to easily replicate the behavior of built-in commands.

 ### Example: `cds add postgres`

 In the following, we show you how to implement a `cds add` plugin for PostgreSQL support.

-Our `cds add postgres` should:
+Our `cds add postgres` will:

 1. Register with `cds-dk`
 2. Add a Dockerfile to start a PostgreSQL instance for development